Denakof/reading-notes/README.md

 # How you can benefit from a growth mindset

-## The *growth mindset* can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.
+## The *growth mindset* can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement

 [***listen to this blog***](https://soundcloud.com/atlassian-software/perseverance-gumption-traps-and-maintaining-a-growth-mindset)